Zycient/ZDAWebsite/README.md

 - To see the Commission Tiers Examples page you can do one of the following:
   - Go to the `/examples` route (or https://zerodayanubis.com/examples)
   - Run `npm run examples`
-  - Scroll down to the footer and click the "Thank you for visiting!"
+  - Click the Examples link in the Footer
 ------
 ##### Logo Page
 - To see the ZDA Logo page you can do one of the following: